Samir-Kesare/OpsTree-Documentation-/Monitoring/Design/AppMonitoring/dashboardDesign/README.md

 This document outlines the design considerations for creating a dashboard for log monitoring.
 A well-designed dashboard provides insights into system health, performance, and potential issues, helping users to effectively monitor logs and troubleshoot problems.

 # Purpose
+A dashboard for application monitoring metrics ensures that engineering teams can monitor the health, throughput, and performance of on-premise, hybrid, and cloud applications.
+The dashboard also provides you with an in-depth analysis of crash trends on a weekly basis.
+With the added functionality of applying filters on widgets, you can easily narrow your search and gain valuable insights into your application's performance.
 The purpose of the dashboard is to:

 * Provide real-time visibility into log data.